Mobile Commerce with SAP Commerce Cloud: Features, Performance, and PWA

 Does Commerce Cloud support Apple Pay and Google Pay?

 Yes, through payment gateway integration (Stripe, Adyen, PayPal).
-Configuration is at the gateway level, not Commerce Cloud itself.
+Configuration happens at the gateway level, not Commerce Cloud itself.

 How does the storefront handle poor connectivity?

 PWA service worker caches previously browsed products and static assets.
-Transactions require connectivity — checkout can’t complete offline.
+Transactions still require connectivity: checkout can’t complete offline.

 Can I have different layouts for mobile and desktop?

 Yes.
 Responsive CSS adapts components.
-SmartEdit CMS also supports page variants — different content slot layouts for mobile and desktop.
+SmartEdit CMS also supports page variants, so you can set up different content slot layouts for mobile and desktop.

 How does mobile search work?